Fact sheet: Monitored natural recovery (MNR) and enhanced natural recovery (ENR) – Sediments

 Notes:

-The time required for risk reduction is generally long relative to other remedy options and is highly uncertain.
-The time required for MNR to remediate a contaminated site depends on the types and amounts of contaminants, the size and depth of the contaminated area, the type of sediment present, and the physical conditions at the site (Declercq et. al., 2012).
-It may take years to decades to clean up a site using MNR.
+The time required for MNR to remediate a contaminated site depends on site characteristics (type and volume of contaminants, size and depth of the contaminated area, type of sediment present, and physical conditions at the site).
+It may take years to decades to clean up a site using MNR .

 Long-term considerations (following remediation work)

-If MNR achieves the remediation cleanup goals, there are few to no post-remediation long-term considerations, particularly when MNR occurs through chemical transformation and reduction in contaminant bioavailability.
+If MNR achieves its remediation goals, there are few to no post-remediation long-term considerations.

-Locations where sedimentation has buried contaminants under clean sediment are at risk of re-exposure.
-Institutional controls, such as restrictions on navigation, may be required to avoid disturbance of the overlain clean sediment.
-Additional monitoring following extreme weather events (e.g., floods, earthquakes) should also be considered in sedimentation locations.
+Locations where sedimentation has buried contaminants under clean sediments are at risk of re-exposure.
+Institutional controls, such as restrictions on navigation, may be required to avoid disturbance of the overlain clean sediments.
+Additional monitoring following extreme weather events or turbulence (such as floods, earthquakes) should also be considered in sedimentation locations.

-Another risk in MNR remediation is that contaminant dispersion may redistribute contaminants downstream, resulting in increased risk off-site while giving the appearance of moving toward site-remediation objectives.
-Robust monitoring during remediation periods will identify this risk early, so measures may be taken to prevent further loss of contaminant off-site.
+Another risk in MNR remediation is that contaminant dispersion may redistribute contaminants downstream, resulting in increased risk off-site while giving the appearance of moving toward site remediation objectives.
+Careful water and sediment quality monitoring during the remediation period will identify this risk early so measures may be taken to prevent further loss of contaminants off-site.

 Secondary by-products and/or metabolites